 • +1-800-513-5423

-If you have been pulled over and arrested for a drinking and driving offense in Kansas there are a few things that you can do to help stay out of jail and hopefully, avoid a life-changing DUI conviction.
 A DUI or DWI conviction in Kansas is not something to be taken lightly.
-It can have serious life-altering consequences far-reaching into many areas of your life.
-We have helped thousands of people over the years avoid significant jail time, fines, and license revocation periods.
-Getting help for underlying alcohol addiction will help the courts in determining if you are taking full responsibility for driving under the influence and breaking the law.
+It can have serious life-changing consequences far-reaching into many areas of your life.
+Going to a DWI deferment program can help you avoid significant jail time, fines, and license revocation periods.
+Getting help for underlying alcohol addiction will help the courts determine if you are taking full responsibility for driving under the influence and breaking the law.
 Call us today and let us help you with your drinking and driving arrest and help you find an alcohol recovery program.
 Addiction No More ® can not give legal advice however if you are looking for rehabilitation for addiction we can help you find treatment in your area or anywhere in the country.
 Give us a call today and we can help.

 1-800-513-5423